tholden/dynareOBC/README.md

          response ignoring the bound entirely.
           * Resume
                Resumes an interrupted solution iteration, when using global.
+          * LPSolver
+               Specifies the solver to use for the linear programming problem that is solved by the global algorithm.
     * MLVSimulationMode=0|1|2|3 (default: 0)
          If MLVSimulationMode=0, dynareOBC does not attempt to simulate the path of model local variables.
          If MLVSimulationMode>0, dynareOBC generates simulated paths and average impulse responses for each model local variable